 How can we help adolescents develop skills to live well and reach their full potential?
-In this episode Debbie talks to Dr. Louise Hayes, co-author of The Thriving Adolescent: Using Acceptance and Commitment Therapy and Positive Psychology to Help Teens Manage Emotions, Achieve Goals, and Build Connection, about her developmental approach to adolescents that moves them from surviving this challenge time to thriving.
+In this episode, Debbie talks to Dr. Louise Hayes, co-author of The Thriving Adolescent: Using Acceptance and Commitment Therapy and Positive Psychology to Help Teens Manage Emotions, Achieve Goals, and Build Connection.
+Together they explore her approach to helping adolescents thrive, not just survive, this challenging time in their development.

 Thank you for joining us on this episode of Psychologists Off The Clock.
 We appreciate your feedback.
 Please take a moment to leave a quick rating and review of the show on Apple Podcasts.
 It helps us spread the word to more folks like you!

 Subscribe for free where you listen to podcasts!

 Please note the information on Psychologists Off The Clock is intended for informational purposes only.
 It should not be used as a substitute for psychological or medical care.
 If you are looking for professional help, visit our resources page for guidance on how to find a therapist.
 If you are experiencing a mental health emergency, call 9-1-1.